-The Instruction Manual by John Ashbery is poem that is constructed to express the struggles of a creative thinker in a factual, mundane task as opposed to the wonder that can be had by allowing their imagination to run free.
+The Instruction Manual by John Ashbery is a poem that is constructed to express the struggles of a creative thinker in a factual, mundane task as opposed to the wonder that can be had by allowing their imagination to run free.
 The creative person is drawn to that imaginative world and prefers that wonder to the rigidity of “instruction[al]” “writ[ing].”
-In fact, the livelihood of a right imagination is showcased as too vivid and full of possibility to overlook, almost as if Ashbery is providing rationale for a person seeking to remain in a “dream” state.
+In fact, the livelihood of a right imagination is showcased as too vivid and full of possibility to overlook, almost as if Ashbery is providing a rationale for a person seeking to remain in a “dream” state.
 Creativity, in the end, is vastly important in the poem, and a person linked strongly to creativity will fall into their imagination without fault.
-These ideas are the driving forces of the poem. you can read the full poem here.
+These ideas are the driving forces of the poem. you can read the full poem The Instruction Manual here.

 The Instruction Manual Analysis

 As I sit looking out of a window of the building

 I wish I did not have to write the instruction manual on the uses of a new metal.

 And, as my way is, I begin to dream, resting my elbows on the desk and leaning out of the window a little,

 At its core, this poem is a view into the “dream[ing]” of a creative mind that is being forced to do something factual and rigid, like “write the instruction manual on the uses of a new metal.”
 This might seem like a trivial concept, but for the person who prefers imagination, directing one’s talent to something with little room for imagination can prove quite a chore.
 This particular “write[r]” expresses this notion by “looking out of a window of the building” to “envy” the “people” in view.
 Clearly, this author is searching for an escape from the mundane nature of “the instruction manual.”